 Phu Quoc Ferry Operators:

-As of 2017 there are 3 ferry companies that service the island:
+There are 3 ferry companies that service the island:

 - Thanh Thoi – Operates the slow ferry, which is a large cargo-style ferry mainly used to transport vehicles (cars, motorbikes, tour buses etc) and heavy machinery.
 The slow ferry is only available in Ha Tien Town and serves both the commercial and tourism sectors.
 Individual passengers are permitted to take this ferry.